Shoutzor/backend/README.md

     - Multiple backend containers?
 Make sure you configure the same `APP_KEY` for them
 4. Haven't installed shoutzor yet?
     - Run `composer install-shoutzor-dev` on the `backend` container.
-    - For production run `composer install-shoutzor-dev` instead.
+    - For production run `composer install-shoutzor` instead.

 ## Kindly supported by